k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 The plugins are:

 * [Empty Datasets Discard](04_source_data_metrics.md#empty-datasets-discard) — excludes empty tables based on the data snapshot results.
 This plugin is available starting from Fabric V8.3.1.
 * [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) — calculates various data quality metrics as described below.
 These metrics can then be applied for data masking and synthetic data generation.
+This plugin has been enhanced in Fabric V8.5, as described further in this article.
 * [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) — identifies fields that contain a limited number of distinct values (within a data sample) and saves them in an MTable.
 These metrics can then be applied for data masking and synthetic data generation.
 This plugin is available starting from Fabric V8.3.

 All of the above plugins are inactive by default and must be activated through the Discovery Pipeline if needed.